corinnedaigle3/README/README.md

 DeckUIManager –

--	Handles instantiating a card in the UI for every card in player deck.
+-	Handles instantiating a card in the UI for every card in the player deck.

 <br>DeckManager – Helped by setting reffs